 - A signed Superintendent Signature Form from your current school district of employment.
 If you are currently employed in higher education, the form must be signed by your academic dean or immediate supervisor.

 - A curriculum vitae or detailed resume that includes your work experience, educational background, professional experience, professional activities, honors, professional publications and/or presentations and other relevant information relating to the your leadership background.
-Note: Refer to "Criteria for Review of Candidates for Admission" to ensure that your curriculum vitae or resume addresses the concerns of the admission committee.

 - A personal statement, approximately 1,000 to 2,000 words in length, describing your present goals and interests and showing their connection to prior experiences and to the EdD program.